Izma-ltt/Getting-and-Cleaning-Data/README.md

 4. Using features files it renames the columns of the test and training data
    *	Renaming is done before joining training and test data, so the joining process can be done by column names in full
 5. After renaming, only "mean" and "std" variables are chosen by using select function from dplyr package, this is saved in new train and set variables
-   * Variables with mean in the name, but which are angle() estimators where excluded from the list.
-MeanFreq was not excluded as the instructions were not cleat whether mean refers to meanFrq as well
+   * Variables with mean in the name, but which are angle() estimators where excluded from the list
+   * MeanFreq was not excluded as the instructions were not clear whether mean refers to meanFrq as well
 6. To the smaller train and test variables (only 79 vs. initial 561 variables) activities and subject columns are added.
 These variables were read directly from the zip file ( "y_train.txt" for activities, "subject_train.txt" for subjects, for both train and test ) as per ReadMe file
 7. Another column is added to both train and test datasets - ExperimentalDesign, which should preserve the information about whether the measurement was taken for training or test
 8. Training and test datasets are then fully joined as they contain the same columns set